-There are a few guidelines and expectations for engagement in synchronous environments (i.e., tutorials and online discussion sessions) and on the Quercus discussion boards:

-- Be respectful to other speakers or posters on the discussion boards - Mute your microphones unless you are speaking to reduce background noise - Use the "raise your hand" feature and wait to be called upon before you speak - Recording online discussions or tutorials is strictly forbidden without the instructor's permission. - Tutorials and discussion sessions will begin at 10 minutes past the hour, so please wait patiently until the Bb Collaborate session becomes available for you to join
+There are a few guidelines and expectations for engagement in the synchronous online sessions and on the Quercus discussion boards: 1) be respectful to other speakers or posters, 2) mute your microphones unless you are speaking to reduce background noise, and 3) use the "raise your hand" feature and wait to be called upon before you speak.

-Missed Sessions, Deadline Extensions, and Late Penalties
+Missed Sessions, Late Penalties, and Deadline Extensions

-Students who are unable to attend tutorials or online discussion sessions are responsible for obtaining notes on all material covered, as well as information regarding administrative announcements.
-Video recordings will be made available on Quercus by your instructor for those who are unable to attend these sessions.
+Students who are unable to attend tutorials or discussion sessions are responsible for obtaining notes on all material covered and information regarding administrative announcements.
+Video recordings of these sessions will be made available on Quercus by your instructor; therefore, students are not permitted to independently record the online sessions.

-Electronic copies of assignments are due on Quercus by 11:59pm on the scheduled due dates unless otherwise stated.
-The instructor and TA will NOT accept electronic copies of assignments via email.
+Electronic copies of assignments are due on Quercus by 11:59pm EST on the scheduled due dates unless otherwise stated.
+The instructor and TA will NOT accept electronic copies via email.

 Late assignments are penalized at a rate of 5% per day (24-hr period, including weekends and holidays).
-After 10 days, the late assignment will no longer be accepted.
+After 14 days, the late assignment will no longer be accepted.
+However, this course offers a "time bank" for students to avoid some late penalties by allowing them to withdraw up to a total of 2 calendar days to use as a cushion for submitting assignments.
+For example, you can choose to submit two assignments 1 day late or one assignment 2 days late without penalty.
+After these 2 days have been used up, any further late submissions will be penalized.
+Please note that the Take-Home Assessment at the end of the term is NOT eligible for uses of the time bank.

 Exceptions for late penalties will only be considered in cases that align with declared absences or accessibility accommodations.
 The process for requesting deadline extensions are as follows:

-- Students must use the Absence Declaration tool on ACORN to formally declare an absence from academic participation on the day of the assignment submission - Students must also inform the instructor in writing within 3 days of the missed assignment - Students eligible to get an extension will be informed by email - For extensions on the basis of accessibility accommodations, students should contact the instructor as soon as possible
+- For extensions on the basis of medical reasons, students must formally use the Absence Declaration tool on ACORN on the day of the assessment deadline.
+Students must also email the instructor within 3 days of the missed deadline.
+Students eligible to get an extension will then be informed by email. - For extensions on the basis of family or other personal reasons, have your College Registrar email your instructor within 3 days of the missed deadline.
+Students eligible to get an extension will then be informed by email. - For extensions on the basis of accessibility accommodations, students should contact the instructor as soon as possible to arrange alternative deadlines.